sigp/lighthouse/beacon_node/beacon_chain/src/schema_change/README.md

 Previously the schema migration code would name types by the _last_ version at which they were valid.
 For example if `Foo` changed in `V9` then we would name the two variants `FooV8` and `FooV9`.
-The problem with this scheme is that if `Foo` changes again in future at say v12 then `FooV9` would need to be renamed to `FooV11`, which is annoying.
+The problem with this scheme is that if `Foo` changes again in the future at say v12 then `FooV9` would need to be renamed to `FooV11`, which is annoying.
 Using the _first_ valid version as described above does not have this issue.